Ex-Nihilo-0-1/HW-1/README.md

+# Notice that compared to the original specification of the program, the ID3.pruning() in our submission returns the pruned tree.
+This is because we for the life of us cannot figure out why we cannot use the function, which has a nested helper function in it, to update the tree variable outside of it.
+Therefore, we also changed ONLY ONE line of code (line 71 in this submission is changed to "tree = ID3.prune(tree, valid)" from "ID3.prune(tree, valid)") in unit_tests.py to make sure unit_test.testPruningOnHouseData() work.
+Because our ID3.pruning() returns the pruned tree, we noticed that it doesn't pass one of the tests for pruning in unit_test.py.

 # 1.

 We did alter the Node data structure.
 We added `self.decision_label` in the node's init function and added two helper function: `add_label` and `add_decision_label`.